Do you know the key difference between a Polytechnic and a university?

 - Polytechnics appear to provide more practical experience than universities.
 You can get more practical experience by studying SIWES at the ND level and then IT later.
 Students only take IT at the 300-level.

-- More polytechnic students are starting their own businesses after graduation because they have enough practical experience.
+- More polytechnic students are starting their businesses after graduation because they have enough practical experience.

 Here’s some good news before you panic and start reading all your textbooks in a row.
 You will have an advantage over your university peers because of the many similarities between university and polytechnic life.
 Both these institutions treat students like adults.
 You’ve probably noticed that no one calls you to check if your homework is done, and nobody will call your parents if your exam fails.
 No one cares if you miss two or three classes.